Bahrain 10–0 Indonesia

 On 29 February 2012, the Bahraini and Indonesian national association football teams faced each other in a qualifying match for the 2014 FIFA World Cup.
 The match was played at the Bahrain National Stadium in Riffa, Bahrain.
-It was the biggest win for Bahrain, and the biggest defeat for Indonesia.
-This match is known for the investigation called for by FIFA afterwards.
+The match ended as the biggest win for Bahrain, and the biggest defeat for Indonesia.
+This match is known for a FIFA match-fixing investigation afterwards.

-Before this match Bahrain needed to score nine goals and Qatar lose their next match against Iran in order to pass Qatar and move on to the next round in qualifying but due to an 83rd-minute equalizer the game finished 2–2 and thus Qatar progressed instead of Bahrain.
+Before this match, Bahrain needed to score nine goals against Indonesia and hope Qatar lost their next match against Iran to overtake Qatar and qualify for the next round.
+However, Qatar secured an 83rd-minute equalizer, leaving Bahrain's 10–0 victory insufficient, as Qatar progressed instead.

 Background

 Prior to the final matchday the table was:

 Before the game, Bahrain required a winning margin of nine goals to stand any chance of progressing to the next stage.

 Leading up to the game, Indonesia had lost all five matches to date in their qualification group, allowing 16 goals in the process.
 Internal conflict in the Football Association of Indonesia led them to prevent all Indonesia Super League players from playing.
 They only sent players who play in the Indonesian Premier League, although Indonesia's regular, better, and more experienced national players play in the Indonesia Super League.
 Indonesia was understood to have fielded inexperienced players due to this situation.

 Prior to this match, Indonesia's record loss was 9–0, recorded in 1974 at the hands of Denmark.

 In the six previous meetings between the two teams, each team had won twice, with two matches having been drawn.
 Both teams had met earlier in this round at the Gelora Bung Karno Stadium in Jakarta, with Bahrain winning 2–0.
 Prior to the qualification process, both teams last met at the same venue during the 2007 AFC Asian Cup group stage match on 10 July 2007.
 Hosts Indonesia won 2–1, avenging the 3–1 defeat at the same stage nearly three years earlier.